Herbert Prohaska: International career

 Prohaska made his debut for Austria in a November 1974 friendly match against Turkey and was a participant at the 1978 and 1982 FIFA World Cups.
 He earned 83 caps, scoring 10 goals.
 His final international was a June 1989 World Cup qualification match against Iceland, but he retired before the 1990 World Cup, while Austria qualified for the tournament.

 Managerial career

-In 1989 Prohaska retired from playing.
-Shortly after his retirement he worked as a coach at Austria Vienna, where he won two Austrian League titles and two Austrian Cups.
+In 1989, Prohaska retired from playing.
+Shortly after his retirement, he served as Austria Wien's coach, winning two Austrian Bundesliga titles and two Austrian Cups.

 In 1993, he became manager of the Austria national team, qualifying as group winners for the 1998 World Cup in France.
 In 1999, he resigned after a disastrous 9–0 defeat to Spain.
-From 1999 to 2000 he returned to managing Austria Vienna.
+From 1999 to 2000, he returned to managing Austria Wien.

 Awards

 In November 2003, Prohaska was selected as the Golden Player of Austria by the Austrian Football Association as their most outstanding player of the past 50 years.
 In August 2004, he was voted the Austrian Footballer of the Century as the Austrian Football Association celebrated its 100th anniversary.